Fuminori Nakamura

-Reception
+Biography

+Nakamura grew up in Aichi Prefecture and graduated in 2000 with a degree in public administration from Fukushima University.
+He now lives in Tokyo.

+Nakamura has already published two dozen books in Japan.
+His works have been translated into numerous languages and have been published in the United States, Great Britain, China, France and Spain, among others.
+Nakamura cites Franz Kafka and Fyodor Dostoyevsky as literary influences.

+In 2002 he received the Shinchō Young Writer Prize for his debut novel The Gun (銃 Jū).
+In 2004 he was awarded the Noma Prize for Shakō, and the following year he received the Akutagawa Prize for The Boy in the Earth (土の中の子供 Tsuchi no naka no kodomo).
+In 2010 Nakamura received the Kenzaburō Ōe Prize for the novel The Thief (掏摸 Suri).

 In 2018, The Gun was adapted as a feature film, screenwritten and directed by Masaharu Take.

 The Wall Street Journal called The Thief a "chilling philosophical thriller" and included it in its Best Fiction of 2012, while Time Out Chicago called the novel a "breath of fresh air."
 The novel was also a finalist for the 2012 Los Angeles Times Book Prize in the Best Mystery/Thriller category.

 The book, though marketed as crime fiction, was cited by some reviewers as being a work of literary fiction.